jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 Failure ceases to be a learning opportunity for these people and instead becomes the stake at which they burn themselves.
 This is another ego trick you must be vigilant against, for your connection with people is the most important thing.

 The strongest prophylaxis against this is remembering your relationships with others and the other ways you bring value to the world.
-Also, don't forget that the world will go on spinning with or without your precious identity intact.
+Also, don’t forget that the world will go on spinning with or without your precious identity intact.

 ## What you’re afraid of is worse in your imagination than in reality